Benson-Ogheneochuko/personal-finance-software-user-review-analysis-with-NLP/README.md

 **Customer Feedback Analysis for Personal Finance Software using NLP**

-This project utilized NLP techniques to analyze user reviews for a financial management software product, aiming to improve user experience.
+This project utilized NLP techniques to analyze user reviews for a financial management software product scraped from trustpilot's website.

 **Key Findings:**